 I have been playing video games for a long time, but on consoles, my foray into the world of First Person Shooters is fairly new.
-I just picked up my XBox 360 a year ago, and I got into shooters almost exclusively because a friend of mine recommended it.
+When I picked up my Xbox 360, I got into shooters almost exclusively because a friend of mine recommended it.

 Now, I am not a particularly rich man, so I pick a game and I tend to stick with it for a while.
 I have played the Call of Duty series, so after completing the story of Modern Warfare 3, I was excited to hear about the new features that were coming up in Black Ops 2.
 Instead of getting into games with outrageously amazing players all of the time, I would have the option of going into League Play which would put me into matches with people of equal skill!